Kzra/pykrev/docs/PyKrevUserGuide.md

     <class 'numpy.ndarray'>

 Almost all functions in PyKrev take a list of molecular formula strings as input.
-Below we calculate C H N O P S counts in each formula and element ratios using *element_counts* and *element_ratios*.
+Below we calculate C H N O P S counts in each formula, as well as element ratios using *element_counts* and *element_ratios*.

 ```python